 Seems like everything is getting smart these days.
-Smart TVs, smartphones, smart thermostats, even smart power strips.
+Smart TVs, smartphones, smart thermostats, and even smart power strips.
 It only makes sense that Photoshop would jump on the bandwagon as well.

 Hello!
 I’m Cara and as a professional photographer, I’ve thought that Photoshop is already pretty smart.
 So what specifically is a smart object in Photoshop?
 Why convert elements in the image to smart objects?